Honorific speech in Japanese: Expressing respect

 These respectful forms are represented by different verb endings.
 Since verbs come at the end of the sentence in Japanese, most of the factors of formality, politeness, and respect are expressed at the very end of each sentence.

 The o-machi-suru humble forms carry an implication that the waiting or other activity is being (humbly) done by the speaker for the benefit of the person being addressed.
 Thus a humble sentence is unlikely to take a third person subject.
 For example, a sentence like jon ga sensei o o machi suru (John waits for the teacher) is unlikely to occur.

 Honorific titles

 Honorific suffixes and prefixes are used when referring to others in a conversation.
 They reflect not only the level of politeness chosen, but also the relative social rank or the degree of intimacy between people.
-For example, a person might refer to their classmate or colleague as Asada-san ("Mr./Ms. Asada"), but to their little son as Hideyo-chan ("lil' Hideyo").
+For example, a person might refer to their classmate or colleague as Asada-san ("Mr./Ms. Asada"), but to their little son as Hideyo-chan ("li'l Hideyo").
 Referring to somebody without using a honorific is a sign of great informality or intimacy.